MSRConnections/Azure-training-course/Content/BigData/Spark HOL/Spark HOL.md

 In this hands-on lab, you will learn how to:

 - Provision an Apache Spark cluster on HDInsight
-- Run interactive queries on a Spark cluster
+- Run interactive queries on data loaded into a Spark cluster
 - Use Zeppelin and Jupyter to visualize query results
 - Delete a Spark cluster to avoid incurring unnecessary charges